462d Air Expeditionary Group: Training in the United States

-The 462d Bombardment Group was constituted on 15 May 1943 as a Boeing B-29 Superfortress group and activated on 1 July at Smoky Hill Army Air Field near Salinas, Kansas.
+The 462d Bombardment Group was constituted on 15 May 1943 as a Boeing B-29 Superfortress group and activated on 1 July at Smoky Hill Army Air Field near Salina, Kansas.
 It was originally assigned the 768th, 769th, 770th, and 771st Bombardment Squadrons.
 On 28 July it moved to Walker Army Air Field in Kansas where the group engaged in training on the new aircraft and its new mission.
 The 462d was assigned to the first Superfortress wing, the 58th Bombardment Wing.